yakovlevkll/lucidum101/Foundation/Simultaneous equations.md

 $3y = 12$
 $y = 4$

-Then we need to put it in on of the initial equations
+Then we need to put the result in on of the initial equations to find another variable
 $2x + y = 10$
 $2x + 4 = 10$
 $2x = 6$